evgeniyarbatov/stargazing-on-the-run/README.md

 # Stargazing on the Run

-I have used Stellarium scripts to render stars and planets based on GPX file location and my direction.
+Stellarium scripts to render stars and planets based on GPX file location and direction.

 ## How to use